RGarrido03/TravelMate/README.md

 | `npm run android`       | Run the app on an Android phone or Android Studio emulator                         |
 | `npm run ios`           | Run the app on an iPhone or Xcode emulator                                         |

+So, basically, you should run `npm run start` if you're working on iOS, and `npm run startdev` if you're working on Android.

 All logs will be displayed in the terminal window where you're running the server.

+No web support - we're sorry or you're welcome.

 ## ⛓️ Why a development build on Android?
 At the time of writing this, the current version of the Expo SDK is 48.0.x, which features `expo-blur` 12.2.2.
 This version doesn't support blur on Android (instead, it renders a semi-transparent view).